Contact:

-Definition: What is meant by formwork timber
+Definition: What is meant by formwork timber?

 Composition, wood species, and quality classes

 Formwork timber is predominantly manufactured from readily available softwoods.
 Decisive properties are adequate load-bearing capacity, dimensional stability, and a surface finish that reliably fulfills the respective tasks (shimming, damping, edge protection, wedging).
 In practice, straight sections with minimal cracks and knots and clean-sawn edges have proven effective.
 For moisture-exposed applications, select a moisture content suitable for the use case and ensure proper storage.
 For temporary load-bearing improvisations, use sized members and observe the generally recognized rules of engineering; temporary auxiliary timbers should only be used within their intended function.
+Untreated, clean timber is preferable where friction and non-marring contact are required, while coated or oiled surfaces reduce slip resistance and should be avoided for bearings unless an interlayer is used.

 Typical designs and dimensions

 Different forms of formwork timber are used depending on the purpose.
 Common solutions are planks and squared timbers as bearings and beams, battens as spacers and distance blocks, and wedges for sensitive height or pressure adjustment.
 Multiple timbers are often combined to create a non-slip, pressure-distributing, and well-accessible work area.
 Dimensions are determined by load level, bearing area, and the clearance required for tools such as Concrete Pulverizers or rock splitting cylinders.
+Grain direction, contact area cleanliness, and the use of anti-slip interlayers influence the achievable friction and should be planned accordingly for predictable behavior.

 Functional differences